-Required Background: Achieved a B grade in Health Education and a C grade in English.
-Cost: \$100.00 per year in Senior School.
-Course Description: Unit One This unit focuses on the health of individuals and communities.
+Achieved a B grade in Health Education and a C grade in English.

+Course Unit One

+This unit focuses on the health of individuals and communities.
 Students learn about health determinants and their impact on health.
 Health promotion is explored and used as a framework for designing approaches to improve health.
-Students examine attitudes, beliefs and norms and their impact on decision-making, and develop a range of key health skills.
+Students examine attitudes, beliefs and values of individuals and social norms, as influences on decision-making, as well as the development of a range of key health skills.
 Students extend their understandings of factors influencing health, and actions and strategies to protect and promote health through inquiry processes.

-Unit Two This unit focuses on the impact of factors influencing the health of communities.
+This unit focuses on the impact of factors influencing the health of communities.
 Students learn about community development and how community participation can improve health outcomes.
-Students examine the influence of attitudes, beliefs, and norms on community health behaviours; apply investigative and inquiry processes to analyse issues influencing the health of communities; and develop appropriate responses.
+Students examine the influence of attitudes, values and beliefs, as well as social norms on community health behaviours; apply investigative and inquiry processes to analyse issues influencing the health of communities; and develop appropriate responses.
 The impact of technology on interpersonal skills and strategies for managing such influences are also a focus.

-Assessment Outline: Response tasks, Inquiries, Projects and Examinations.
+Response tasks, Inquiries, Projects and Examinations.

 Leads to: Health Studies ATAR Year 12.